Playa del Carmen Seaweed Survival Guide for 2025

 Red Sargazo

-Another popular Facebook group is called Red de Monitoreo del Sargazo de Quintana Roo.
+Another popular Facebook page is called Red de Monitoreo del Sargazo de Quintana Roo, which is a Spanish language page.

 Resort Specific Facebook Groups